Krdeepak-THz/Krdeepak-THz/README.md

 * **April 2025 — Journal Article:** *A continuous plane of polarization rotator and detector based on the liquid crystal Θ-cell* — Published in **Optics & Laser Technology**, **182**, 112138.
   **DOI:** [`10.1016/j.optlastec.2024.112138`](https://doi.org/10.1016/j.optlastec.2024.112138)

-* **July 2024 — Preprint:** *A continuous plane of polarization rotator and detector based on the liquid crystal theta-cell* — Preprint version of the subsequently published article.

 * **November 2023 — Patent:** *System for Detection of a Plane of Polarization of Light and Method Thereof* — A liquid-crystal-based system for real-time detection of the plane of polarization.

 <p align="left">